-Try using the steps in GOALS to be assertive in the following example situations.
+Either as a whole group, or splitting into 2-3 breakout groups, try using the steps in GOALS to be assertive in the following example situations.
 If you prefer, you can use a recent situation in your personal life instead.